alokhom/AzureFunctionTest/README.md

 Next, the AKS Cluster Autoscaler feature enables you to automatically scale compute nodes across a Kubernetes cluster to meet demand.
 With it, you can automatically add new VMs to the underlying Azure Virtual Machine Scale Set whenever more compute capacity of is required.
 It also removes nodes when no longer required.

 Working together, both ensure an optimal number of container instances and compute nodes to support fluctuating demand.
 The horizontal pod autoscaler optimizes the number of pods required.
-The cluster autoscaler optimizes the number of nodes required. *
+The cluster autoscaler optimizes the number of nodes required.

+Aside from Azure Kubernetes Service (AKS), you can also deploy containers to Azure App Service for Containers and Azure Container Instances. *

 **Question 10**